Fair-GPTQ: Bias-Aware Quantization for Large Language Models: Benchmark Details

 \paragraph{CrowS-Pairs} \cite{nangia2020crows} is crowd-sourced dataset of minimal pairs that covers nine axes - gender, race, sexual orientation, religion, age, nationality, disability, physical appearance and occupation.
 Bias is quantified as the percentage of pairs for which the model assigns higher likelihood to the stereotyped sentence than to its anti-stereotyped counterpart.
-We use implementation for generative models from \citet{goncalves-strubell-2023-understanding} for bias measurement.
+We use implementation for generative models from \citet{goncalves-strubell-2023-understanding} for bias measurement. \paragraph{DT-Stereotyping} \citep{hong2024decoding} consists of 1,150 biased statements, each containing distinct mentions of protected groups, spanning gender, sexual orientation, nationality, race, religion, and socioeconomic attributes.
+The bias score is defined as the proportion of biased responses, measured by the rate of agreement with stereotypical statements.

 \paragraph{StereoSet}\cite{nadeem2020stereoset} is a crowd-sourced dataset of triplet sentences, each consisting of a stereotype, anti-stereotype, and an unrelated (meaningless) sentence.
-StereoSet covers four demographical axes: gender, race, religion, and profession.
-The bias score is the percentage of examples in which a model prefers a stereotypical association over an anti-stereotypical association.
-The language modeling score (LMS) is the percentage of instances in which a language model prefers the meaningful (stereotyped or anti-stereotyped) over the meaningless association.
+StereoSet covers four demographic axes: gender, race, religion, and profession.